lordfriky/Agrobot/README.md

 ## _Thanks_
 I want to make an acknowledgment to the names below:
 - Javier Balán, fsc.
 For his big support and sponsorship.
 His LinkedIn profile can be found [here](https://mx.linkedin.com/in/javierbalan).
 - Roberto Robles Álvarez.
 For helping me with some doubts about the stepper.
+You can contact him [here](mailto:oroal314@gmail.com).